jensmeder/DarkLightning/README.md

 ```
 ### 4.3 iOS Simulator

-If you do not want to keep your iOS device connect all the time you can also use the iOS Simulator during development.
+If you do not want to keep your iOS device connected at all time you can also use the iOS Simulator during development.

 #### 4.3.1 iOS